hillfolk/ics/branches/wd8/ReadMe8.txt

 4 - One package is installed, called 'Overbyte ICS Design-Time Package for Delphi xxx'.

+5 - Various directories under .\Samples\delphi\ include samples that illustrate use of all the ICS components, see later.

 FIREMONKEY CROSS PLATFORM PACKAGES:

 1 - For XE2 and later, DXe2Install installs VCL components only, while